On highly regular strongly regular graphs: Point graphs of partial quadrangles

-Secondly we note that from all graph-types given in Proposition~\ref{five-cond} only $K_5$ does not contain $K_4-e$ as an induced subgraph.
-Thus, in order to test the $5$-vertex condition, we have only to count $4$-cliques and $5$-cliques containing a fixed edge, respectively.
+Secondly we note that from all the graph types given in Proposition~\ref{five-cond} only the underlying graph of the first one does not contain $K_4-e$ as an induced subgraph.
+Thus, in order to test the $5$-vertex condition, we have only to consider